babylonhealth/ios-playbook/README.md

 ### Release calendar

+The release process starts when the first build is provided to QA and ends when Apple has approved the app.
 Effort to release should be broken down by:

 1. Automated QA effort (e.g. `5h`)
 2. Manual QA effort (e.g. `3h`)